The Growing “A-B-C-D” Technologies

 Blockchain

-Blockchain, referred to as Distributed Ledger Technology, is that technology that underpins Bitcoin and other cryptocurrencies.
-Blockchain is proving to be a game-changer in numerous industries and has an endless amount of applications across almost every industry and sectors like finance, insurance, e-commerce, healthcare, etc. In other words, Blockchain has a vital role anywhere, where digital information is getting exchanged.
+Blockchain, referred to as Distributed Ledger Technology, is the technology that underpins Bitcoin and other cryptocurrencies.
+Blockchain is proving to be a game-changer in numerous industries and has an endless amount of applications across almost every industry and sector, like finance, insurance, e-commerce, healthcare, etc. In other words, Blockchain has a vital role anywhere where digital information is exchanged.

 Cloud Computing